★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 How we approach it

-At our Canton, Cartersville, and Rome offices, one sided lower back pain starts with an examination to work out which structure is involved, muscle, SI joint, facet, or nerve, and to screen for the red flags that mean it is not a back problem at all.
-If it is the mechanical kind, we treat it with hands on care and specific movement and give you a realistic timeline.
+At our Canton, Cartersville, and Rome offices, one-sided lower back pain starts with an examination to work out which structure is involved, muscle, SI joint, facet, or nerve, and to screen for the red flags that mean it is not a back problem at all.
+If it is the mechanical kind, we treat it with hands-on care and specific movement and give you a realistic timeline.
 If your picture points toward a kidney or other medical cause, we tell you plainly and send you to the right provider rather than treating something that is not ours to treat.
 Our lower back pain page covers the broader approach.

 In pain?
 Get seen today or tomorrow.
 Same- or next-day appointments at our Canton, Cartersville & Rome offices, no contracts, no pressure. ★★★★★ 5.0 · 300+ Google reviews